b4dcyber/WifiEivilTwin/README.md

     Go to Tools → Board → Boards Manager, search for and install the Deauther package.

-    Download and open the PhiSiFi project with Arduino IDE.
+    Download and open the Esp8266WifiEivilTwin.ino project with Arduino IDE.

     Under Tools → Board, select an ESP8266 Deauther board.

     Connect your ESP8266 and select the correct COM port under Tools → Port.

-    Click Upload.
+    Click Upload. and compileing the code

 📲 How to Use